Technigo/project-news-site/README.md

 ## The problem

- The aim was to have a a section with 4 column card view on desktop, 2 on a tablet and a 1 column stacked view on mobile.
+ The aim was to have a a section with a 4 column card view on desktop, 2 on a tablet and a 1 column stacked view on mobile.
 Random gifs and images from unsplash were used to populate the content of the site.

 ## View it live